 1878 Adopted name Salvation Army as churches were reluctant to accept his converts.
 1880 William set up first Salvation Army branch in USA.

-APPEARANCE With his very long beard, the elderly William Booth looked like Uncle Albert in (British comedy show) Only Fools and Horses.
+With his very long beard, the elderly William Booth looked like Uncle Albert in (British comedy show) Only Fools and Horses.

-FASHION Booth's Salvation Army adopted their famous uniform including the bonnets which provided protective headgear when the going got rough.
+Booth's Salvation Army adopted their famous uniform including the bonnets which provided protective headgear when the going got rough.

-CHARACTER Gruff voiced and a strong disciplinarian.
+Gruff voiced and a strong disciplinarian.
 A good orator, miraculously with Booth's beard you wouldn't think he'd be able to speak above a whisper.

-SENSE OF HUMOUR It was William Booth who explained the authoritarian framework of his Salvation Army by remarking that if Moses had operated through committees the Israelites never would have got across the Red Sea."
+It was William Booth who explained the authoritarian framework of his Salvation Army by remarking that if Moses had operated through committees the Israelites never would have got across the Red Sea."

 RELATIONSHIPS William first met Catherine Mumford when he came to preach at her church in 1852.
-They soon fell in love and became engaged on 15 May 1852.
+They soon fell in love and became engaged on May 15, 1852.
 During their three year engagement, Catherine constantly wrote letters of encouragement to William as he performed the tiring work of a preacher.
-They married on 16 June 1855 at Stockwell Green Congregational Church in London.
+They married on June 16, 1855 at Stockwell Green Congregational Church in London.
 Their wedding was very simple, as they wanted to use their time and money for his ministry.
 Even on their honeymoon Booth was asked to speak at meetings.

 Catherine was a fervent Methodist of tenderest affection and great force of mind.
 She started preaching around 1860 and initiated a ministry of women.
-Catherine bore William 8 children and they were reared with an iron disciple.
+Catherine bore William eight children and they were reared with an iron disciple.
 His grand daughter Catherine Bramwell-Booth (1884-1987) was a regular on British chat shows including Parkinson in the 1970s & 80s.
 His son William Bramwell (1856-1929) succeeded his father as general of Salvation Army.

-FOOD AND DRINK In his book In Darkest England and the Way Out, which contains proposals for the physical and spiritual assistance of the great mass of down and outs, Booth wrote, "A starving man cannot hear you preaching.
+In his book In Darkest England and the Way Out, which contains proposals for the physical and spiritual assistance of the great mass of down and outs, Booth wrote, "A starving man cannot hear you preaching.
 Give him a bowl of soup and he will listen to every word."

 Catherine was a temperance advocate and banned her husband’s medicinal port.

-LITERATURE Booth's 1890 In Darkest England and the Way Out contained proposals for the physical and spiritual assistance of the great mass of down and outs.
+Booth's 1890 In Darkest England and the Way Out contained proposals for the physical and spiritual assistance of the great mass of down and outs.
 As a result a scheme was launched the following year for the spiritual and social betterment of the submerged tenth.
 Booth asked for £100,000 - more than that came in.

 Booth founded The War Cry, the official organ of The Salvation Army.